Geobert/rusty_flexi/README.md

 I use it to set the time it takes to go from the badge reader to my desk so the input time is correct.

+## Undo

+You can set the maximum undo to store (5 by default).
+The more you want, more RAM it will use.

 # Build instruction
 The whole project is only tested on Windows 7/10, should build on other platform with a